January 15, 2021

 Dear CCB Staff,

-We regret to inform you that earlier today club management received a report of an individual who had visited the Club for dinner on the Terrace on Thursday, November 19th testing positive for COVID-19.
-The individual did not feel any symptoms at the time of their visit.
-They went for testing this weekend due to mild symptoms and subsequently tested positive, receiving their results yesterday.
+We regret to inform you that we have had two employees test postitive this week.
+One was last in the building on Friday, the other on Saturday.
+These individuals did not feel any symptoms at the time they were at the Club.
+They went for testing this week due to mild symptoms and subsequently tested positive.

 The Club has taken action to ensure this area is thoroughly cleaned and sanitized in accordance with ECDOH and The Center for Disease Control and Prevention (CDC) guidelines.

 This serves as an informational notice to the CCB community and does NOT mean that you have been exposed to or have come in close or proximate contact with the COVID-19 positive individual.

 While we cannot release information regarding this individual due to Health Insurance Portability & Accountability Act (HIPAA), it is important to note that this person is in isolation, and the ECDOH is conducting contact tracing to identify all individuals who may have been in close or proximate contact with the COVID-19 positive individual.
 The ECDOH is directly communicating with any individual who is identified as a close or proximate contact to the positive COVID-19 individual so that further health and safety measures can be taken.
 If you are not directly contacted by the ECDOH, the Department has indicated no subsequent action is required by you at this time as it pertains to this positive case.

 The Club will continue to work with the ECDOH to ensure the safety of our members, staff, and community.

 Please call or email me directly should you have any questions about this notice.

 Nicholas L. Markel